sfigg/commercialization-public/design/component-guidelines/touchpad-windows-precision-touchpad-collection.md

 The device’s button type is defined as either a depressible implementation (also referred to as click-pad type) or a non-depressible implementation (also referred to as pressure-pad).
 It is also acceptable for a Windows Precision Touchpad to have a non-button reporting digitizer surface and external buttons instead.

 The button implementation type should be specified via the value for button type (Page **0x0D**, Usage **0x59**) in the device capabilities feature report.
-If the device has a non-button reporting digitizer surface and relies instead on external buttons only for mouse clicks, then this usage should not be reported.
+If the device has a non-button reporting digitizer surface and relies instead on external buttons only for mouse clicks, then this usage can be optionally reported.

 The following table shows the button type usage values.